jclimix/hooperDNA/README.md

 - Compares College Basketball and NBA players' statistics.
 - Interactive web interface for user input and comparison.
 - Uses AWS S3 for data storage and retrieval.
+- Automated dataset updates hosted on Airflow.
+- Provides an API built with Django for programmatic access to the comparison tool.
 - Dockerized for easy deployment.

 ## Technologies Used